Take the #CutTheWrap challenge and switch to eco gift wrapping

 Using sustainable wrapping paper is only part of the challenge, we also need to give sustainable gifts.
 For some inspiration check out my suggestions for sustainable gifts your friends and family will love.

-Join in with the Cut The Wrap challenge
+How to join in with the Cut The Wrap challenge

 Join in with the campaign by signing up below and pledging to avoid single use wrapping paper this festive season.